UgnisSoftware/design-system-builder/README.md

 Ugnis is a cross framework UI component library + visual editor.
 [Try it online!](https://ugnis.com/editor)

-Supports React, React-Native, Vue, Cycle.js and pure JS.
+Exports to React, React-Native, Vue, Cycle.js and pure JS.
 Vote for more integrations in this issue // TODO Angular 1/2+, Ember, Elm, Moon, etc

-Default components use google material design.
+Default components use Google Material Design.

 ## How to use it